Hot Rodding a CDV-700 Geiger Counter

 Voltage Regulator Addition

 The geiger counter power switch contacts are part of the rotary switch, it is necessary to isolate the +6V switched lead in order to insert the 5.7V regulator circuit.
-The switch contact that is clockwise (from the back side) from the +6V position is the switched contact.
+The contact that is clockwise (seen from the back) from the +6V position is the switched contact.
 The switched contact in the CDV-700 connects to a thick circuit board trace, use an Xacto knife to isolate the switch contact.
-In the model 6B, the switch contact has two traces running in oposite directions, cut both traces with an Xacto knife, and route around the switch contact.
+In the model 6B, the switch contact has two traces running in oposite directions.
+Cut both traces with an Xacto knife and add a jumper around the switch contact.

 Assemble the voltage regulator IC, the two 100nF capacitors, the string of diodes, the 10K resistor, the 1N4001, the two 100uF capacitors, and the 91 ohm resistor on a small piece of perforated board.
 The board was hand-wired on the back side with bare wire.
 Loops of hookup wire were fashioned on the edge of the perforated board for connection to external wiring, this make it easy to add or remove the wires.
 Stranded wire was used to link the regulator board to the counter board.

 The board was mounted on two of the original battery holder holes using 1/4" insulated standoffs and 6-32 thread screws.
-Bring the following signals from the regulator board with stranded wires: -battery power, switched +battery power, 2.7V, 5.7V, and LED +/-.
+Bring the following signals from the regulator board with stranded wires: -battery power, switched +battery power, 3V (2.7V), 6V (5.7V), and both LED wires.

 The regulator + input connects to the switch contact with the cut traces.
 The regulator 5.7V output connects to the other side of the cut trace or traces.
 The regulator - input connects to the 0V trace on the board.
 The regulator 2.7V output connects to the 3V trace on the board.
 Note that the regulator board will not produce the 2.7V power unless it is connected to the rest of the CDV-700 6B circuitry.